dinosoeren/walls.dev/content/project/self-driving-car/index.md

 ## The Road to Autonomy: A Personal Journey

-I started the program while juggling my senior year at Colorado College, two thesis projects, and a job search that would eventually land me at Google.
-(Spoiler: I didn’t finish the final project, but I did get my dream job.)
+I started the online extracurricular course while juggling my senior year at Colorado College, two thesis projects, and a job search that would eventually land me at Google.
+(Spoiler: I didn’t submit the final project to get my Udacity certificate, but I did get my dream job.)

 The Nanodegree was a wild ride through computer vision, deep learning, estimation, and control.
 Here’s how I went from drawing lines on road images to building a virtual car that could (mostly) drive itself.